Rendering in the Cloud with Qube!

 Which Cloud Provider?

 You can use any kind of cloud provider such as a private cloud environment like Scalr or Liquid Web or a public cloud provider.
-Almost all of our clients use public cloud providers - Google, Microsoft, or Amazon.
-We have clients using Qube! in production on all three, and we have successfully completed our own test renders on all three.
+Almost all of our customers use public cloud providers - Google, Microsoft, or Amazon.
+We have customers using Qube! in production on all three, and we have successfully completed our own test renders on all three.
 We have partnership agreements with Google and Microsoft, so not only would we recommend you using one of those, we can also work together with Google or Microsoft to get you started.

 Once you have an account set up with your chosen cloud provider and the secure connection is in place, that's when Qube! takes over and can manage jobs seamlessly between your on premise farm and your cloud farm.